 Last week, MSF and three research institutions announced that clinical trials for three different treatments would be carried out at MSF sites in West Africa.

 The United Nations Mission for Ebola Emergency Response (UNMEER) has been set up and will be based in Ghana to pursue five strategic priorities: stop the spread of the disease; treat the infected; ensure essential services; preserve stability; and prevent the spread of the disease to countries currently unaffected.

 MSF teams in West Africa are still seeing critical gaps in all aspects of the response, including medical care, training of health staff, infection control, contact tracing, epidemiological surveillance, alert and referral systems, community education and mobilisation.

-MSF has been responding to the outbreak since March, and currently has a total of 3,253 staff working in Guinea, Liberia and Sierra Leone, treating a rapidly increasing number of patients.
+MSF has been responding to the outbreak since March, and currently has more than 3,384 staff working in Guinea, Liberia, Sierra Leone and Mali, treating an increasing number of patients.

 MSF case numbers since the outbreak began (as of 12th December)